-The TOE Security Functional Requirements are implemented by the following TOE Security Functions:
+The TOE Security Functional Requirements are implemented by the following TOE Security Functionalities:

-- Access control to the User Data stored in the TOE - Secure data exchange between the ID_Card and the Service Provider - Identification and authentication of users and components - Audit - Generation of the Signature Key Pair for the eSign application - Creation of Digital Signatures by the eSign application - Management of and access to TSF and TSF-data - Accuracy of the TOE security functionality / Self-protection
+- Access control to the User Data stored in the TOE - Secure data exchange - Identification and authentication of users and components - Audit - Management of and access to TSF and TSF-data - Reliability of the TOE security functionality

-For more details please refer to the Security Target [6], chapter 7.1.
+For more details please refer to the Security Target [6], chapter 7.

 The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.1.
-Based on these assets the TOE Security Environment is defined in terms of Assumptions,

-Threats and Organisational Security Policies.
+Based on these assets the TOE Security Environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
 This is outlined in the Security Target [6], chapter 3.2, 3.3 and 3.4.